antoniosmata/BudgetApp/README.md

 # Budgeting App

 ## About
 This project was made as the final project for my Rapid Application Development (RAD) class.
-I made this application within a week.
 In brief, the Budgeting Solutions App is a Windows Forms application made to help user's manage their personal finances effectively.
-With the average personal debt at $66,772 and total personal debt in the U.S. reaching $17.5 trillion as of 2024, increasing debt has become a major problem.
-This app aims to be a first step solution to the personal debt crisis.
+With the average personal debt averaging $66,77, and the total personal debt in the U.S. reaching $17.5 trillion as of 2024, people poorly managing debt has become a major problem.
+This app aims to provide the first step for a user to manage their personal finacnes.
+This application was developed within a week.

 ## Features